FuZiyang00/Assignments/exercise2/Fu_Report.md

 3. **reducing the communication**: instead of sending back the rows individually, I could simply make the workers to communicate the wrapper array used to store them during the computation step.

+Regarding OMP scaling, the most straighforward conclusion I can draw is that this slowdown in performances can be attributed to **False Sharing**: it occurs when threads on different cores modify variables that reside on the same cache line. <br>

+In my case the global ```Mandelbrot``` array and the variable ```next_row``` are shared among all the threads: when one thread modifies them, other threads that have those cache lines in their caches need to invalidate their copies, leading to a cache miss the next time they need to access them. <br> Threads are forced to continously "load" the updated cache line from the main memory into their caches. <br>
+This process is slower compared than fetching data that is already in the cache.